dogwaffles/blackjackProject/README.md

 > -I also installed VS Code and got git pushes working from console.\
 > -Implemented a big fix in the card printer (faulty logic in comparison operators).
 Cleaned up comments.
 Reorganized README.

+ # June 1:
+ > -Today, I aim to create a deck builder and deal function (morning) and then create dealer and player action (evening).
+ > -If I have extra time, I will split up the classCard functions into single-purpose functions, for practice.